Skip to main content

 The Climate Protection Program EITE rulemaking addresses emissions-intensive trade-exposed, or EITE, sectors and direct natural gas sources.
 EITE sectors include facilities like pulp and paper mills, iron and steel mills, semiconductor manufacturers, chemical and concrete manufacturers, and more that are exposed to competitive trade by the program.
 Direct natural gas sources are emissions-intensive, but do not operate in a designated trade-exposed sector and use natural gas distributed by an entity other than a natural gas utility.

 The rulemaking aims to develop benchmark greenhouse gas emission intensity values for both types of facilities.
 Greenhouse gas emission intensity values would calculate the number of metric tons of carbon dioxide equivalent emitted per unit of manufacturing product or process – tons per widget.
-Since DEQ implemented the Climate Protection Program in 2025, these facilities have reported their emissions but are not required to reduce emissions.
+Currently these facilities have reporting requirements under the program but are not required to reduce emissions until the 2028-2029 compliance period.

 DEQ aims to present draft rules to the Environmental Quality Commission for consideration in mid-2027.
-In preparation for the rulemaking, DEQ will invite groups of interested parties to preliminary listening sessions.
+In preparation for the rulemaking, DEQ held preliminary listening sessions with groups of interested parties.

-DEQ will then convene a rulemaking advisory committee and four committee meetings.
+DEQ has appointed a rulemaking advisory committee and will hold four committee meetings.
 Committee meetings are open to the public and there will be an opportunity for oral and written comments at each meeting.
-DEQ intends to hold some committee meetings in person and all meetings will have a remote attendance option.
+DEQ will hold at least three committee meetings in person at DEQ headquarters, 700 NE Multnomah St., Portland, and all meetings will have a remote attendance option.

 Program background